 Complete an IUD workshop.
 IUD workshops cover current information about copper and hormonal IUD’s insertion techniques and how to manage problems.
 They also include practice insertions (in pelvic models).

-The workshop is partially sponsored by Bayer and is offered at a heavily subsidized cost of $120.00 to participants.
 It is usually held in the lecture theatre at SHQ, but if at least 5 GPs request a workshop elsewhere, this can often be arranged.